ffromani/go-todo-app/EXERCISES.md

 Note: there are some failing tests around that need to be fixed.
 We suggest running only the test that is part of the exercise by running `go test -run TestName` in order to avoid unnecessary noise.

+Note: there are not universal solutions.
+The proposed one are illustrative.
+There are many possible correct solutions.

 ## Basics and coverage

 - Write one or more (the more the better) unit tests.
 If unsure where to start: `api/v1` or `config` can be quite simple;